tinyzimmer/k3p/doc/k3p_build.md

 ```
   -a, --arch string          The architecture to package the distribution for.
 Only (amd64, arm, and arm64 are supported) (default "amd64")
-  -c, --channel string       The release channel to retrieve the version of k3s from (default "stable")
+  -C, --channel string       The release channel to retrieve the version of k3s from (default "stable")
+  -c, --config string        An optional config file providing variables to be used at installation
   -E, --eula string          A file containing an End User License Agreement to display to the user upon installing the package
   -e, --exclude strings      Directories to exclude when reading the manifest directory
       --exclude-images       Don't include container images with the final archive
   -H, --helm-args string     Arguments to pass to the 'helm template' command when searching for images
   -h, --help                 help for build
-  -i, --images string        A file containing a list of extra images to bundle with the archive
+  -I, --image-file string    A file containing a list of extra images to bundle with the archive
+  -i, --images strings       A comma separated list of images to include with the archive
       --k3s-version string   A specific k3s version to bundle with the package, overrides --channel (default "latest")
   -m, --manifests string     The directory to scan for kubernetes manifests and charts, defaults to the current directory (default "/home/<user>/devel/k3p")
   -n, --name string          The name to give the package, if not provided one will be generated